nando-dotjs/nando-dotjs/README.md

 ## Hi there, I'm Fernando 👋

 - 🔭 I’m doing an IT grade carrer on UTEC.
-Currently on the penultimate year (3/4)
+Currently on last year (4/4)
-- 🌱 I’m currently learning PERN and MERN stack.
 - 👯 I’m looking to collaborate with others
-- 🥅 2021 Goals: Become a Full Stack Developer
+- 🥅 2022 Goals: Become a Full Stack Developer
 - ⚡ Fun fact: I love to play chess